 How long does cold brew last?

-Well, there are different info available to answer this question.
+Well, there is different info available to answer this question.
 Some claim you have to use your cold brew within a few days, but there has been some information that a properly sealed cold brew can last up to two weeks in the fridge.

 The general rule is to drink the coffee within 7 days from when you brewed it and make sure to keep it in the fridge!